gurubagawan/ada-test/README.md

 Build an interactive frontend component that works with the /search end point and displays results as outlined in the design documents.

 In the detail view, make sure to **highlight** the search terms in the text if it's in the answer's content.

+*Users may have input unsafe strings to try to expose XSS vulnerabilities in our application.
+Make sure to render highlights and other strings in a safe and secure way*

 ### Challenge 3